By Luis Torres, Staff Writer

 Nasse’s deal to pilot the No. 09 Chevrolet came together thanks to his late model owner Pat Jett, who gave him the ride following another competitor’s deal not being favorable.
 It remains Nasse’s only he only ARCA race and has no desire of spending his own money to the lower stock car divisions.

-If he would to put money on a ride, it would likely be on a Gander RV & Outdoors Truck Series ride because he doesn’t see ARCA striving.
+If he would put money on a ride, it would likely be on a Gander RV & Outdoors Truck Series ride because he doesn’t see ARCA striving.
 Then again, Nasse doesn’t see NASCAR thriving either and in his honest words, he doesn’t really care of being there.

 Instead, Nasse is dedicated of making short track racing as must-watch racing, competing with the likes of CARS Super Late Model Tour points leader Matt Craig and elite racer Bubba Pollard, who in the past felt NASCAR has distanced themselves to what they once were.